Bhavik-Ardeshna/Question-Answering-Analytic-Tool/README.md

+> There have been many efforts in Question Answer-ing in multiple languages.
+To evaluate each modelwith the actual and predicted answers we have cre-ated an Evaluation Tool1.
+The tool provides manyfeatures  to  the  researcher  to  analyze  the  resultswith user-friendly UI/UX.
+We have used Flask2as a backend by synchronizing with the evaluat-ing script.
+Our tool can list the best and worst-performing samples for further analysis and candisplay collective EM and F1 score for the inputsamples.

-[1] Hariom A. Pandya, Bhavik Ardeshna, Dr. Brijesh S. Bhatt [*Cascading Adaptors to Leverage English Data to Improve Performance ofQuestion Answering for Low-Resource Languages*]()
+> [1] Hariom A. Pandya, Bhavik Ardeshna, Dr. Brijesh S. Bhatt [*Cascading Adaptors to Leverage English Data to Improve Performance ofQuestion Answering for Low-Resource Languages*]()

 ## Get a copy of source code